Skip to main content

 My pregnancy diet

-No need to eat for two but to eat healthier
+No need to eat for two during pregnancy — just eat healthier

-Many of us grew up with the idea that during pregnancy, you must “eat for two.”
+Many of us grew up with the idea that you must eat for two during pregnancy.
 However, this is a myth!
 While pregnant women do need extra nutrients — vitamins, minerals, and especially protein — the caloric or energy requirements aren’t significantly higher.

 Eating foods with many calories but few vitamins and minerals in pregnancy can lead to excess weight gain and health problems for you and baby.